What’s Surface Tensions about?

 I did really enjoy this book.
 It’s got everything that I look for in a good story; adventure, great characters, action, humour and a sprinkling of romance.

 I’d recommend Surface Tensions to fans of paranormal mysteries and dramas.
 I can confirm that the content (e.g. language, violence, sex, etc) is not horrific due to the lack of graphic blood or explicit sex scenes.
 However, I’d suggest that the target audience is older owing to the tension and thriller aspects of the story.

 So, has my review of SURFACE TENSIONS (ISLAND ADVENTURES #1) encouraged you to find out more?
-Just click on any of the links below to check out the book yourself or to find out more about the author.
-To see the other books I’ve read, take a look at my profile on Goodreads.
+Just click on any of the links to check out the book yourself.